icg-software/docker-java-kit/README.md

 ## Oracle JDK and OpenJDK based on CentOS:7

-This is docker container based on CentOS 7 and contains Oracle JDK and OpenJDK.
+This is docker image provides Oracle JDK and OpenJDK.

 **Using the image, you accept the [Oracle Binary Code License Agreement](http://www.oracle.com/technetwork/java/javase/terms/license/index.html) for Java SE!!!**